 - Understanding DEFINITY G3 PBX Icon States

 - Understanding Proxy Agent Icon States

+- Understanding the Alarms, Traps, and Masks

 - Adjusting Polling Intervals for Network Traffic

 - Verifying Connectivity

 States of the DEFINITY G3 Icons

 Each state of the DEFINITY G3 PBX icon represents one of the possible conditions that can exist on the PBX.
 An icon's state depends on whether the Proxy Agent is communicating with the PBX and if the SNMP connection between the Proxy Agent and the NMS is established.